Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 If selected, when does my student begin at the new school?

-If selected through Open Enrollment, the student will attend the new school beginning the first day of school for the upcoming school year.
+If selected through Open Transfer, the student will attend the new school beginning the first day of school for the upcoming school year.

-Is there paperwork required if we accept an Open Enrollment placement?
+Is there paperwork required if we accept an Open Transfer placement offer?

-If we get accepted to a school through Open Enrollment, can we change our mind?
+If we get accepted to a school through Open Transfer, can we change our mind?

 Yes.
-You can always go back to your neighborhood school.
-If you will be canceling your approved open enrollment placement please let us know as soon as possible by sending an email to email@example.com so that we can have accurate enrollment numbers.
+You can always go back to your attendance area school.
+If you will be canceling your approved open transfer placement please email firstname.lastname@example.org as soon as this decision is made so that we can have accurate enrollment numbers and offer the spot to the next student on the waitlist.
 Be sure to include your student’s full name, grade and both schools involved.

-Do we have to be at school for the first day of school if accepted through Open Enrollment?
+Do we have to be at school for the first day of school if accepted through Open Transfer?

 We want to stress the importance that all students be in attendance the first day and week of the new school year.
-Students accepted through Open Enrollment MUST attend their new school on the day of the statewide enrollment count – Wednesday, September 9, 2020 or the approved open enrollment placement will be rescinded; they will be withdrawn and enrolled in their attendance area school.
+Students accepted through Open Transfer MUST attend their new school on the day of the statewide enrollment count or the approved open transfer placement will be rescinded and your student will be withdrawn and enrolled in their attendance area school.
+The dates of the statewide enrollment count are – Wednesday, September 8, 2021 for grades 1 – 12 or Friday, September 10, 2021 for kindergarten students.

-Does the district provide transportation for students who are Open Enrolled to a school?
+Does the district provide transportation for Open Transfer students?

 No. Transportation is the family’s responsibility for all elementary and middle school students.
 High school students will be given an ORCA card for Metro Transit.